Jason696867/make_files/dev-target/crossdevelop/README.md

    The digital board is the bottom board.
    You'll want to use thin fingers or remove the top boards for access.

-3. Connect the FTDI UART cable to the console and the computer.
+3. Connect the FTDI UART cable to the target and the computer.
    This is the comm port, i.e. plug into the comm port pins on the bottom board.
    The arrow on the connector goes in the pin next to the jumped pins.

 4. Capture the FTDI USB device in the VM via the VirtualBox Devices-&gt;USB menu.

-### Power the Console
+### Power the target

-1. Power on the console.
+1. Power on the target.

-2. By default the console will launch the redstripe application.
+2. By default the target will launch the Project application.

-3. To observe the boot sequence, one can optionally start minicom in Ubuntu with the following command: `sudo minicom redstripe`
+3. To observe the boot sequence, one can optionally start minicom in Ubuntu with the following command: `sudo minicom Project`
    A short while after power-on, the minicom terminal will ask for a login.

 4. If you're a developer, you can ssh as root and login with password 'root'.